This quirky and bittersweet short story is one of the best out there.

 Her power originates from her strict Catholic upbringing.

-It’s a short and wonderful book, and I thoroughly enjoyed reading it again.
+It’s a short and wonderful book, and a thoroughly enjoyable read.